PauliusMacernis/KnowledgeBase/Python.md

 Dictionaries are mutable, but their **keys must be of immutable type**, like strings, integers, or tuples.
 Lists or alike would not work!
 Every key in a dictionary may have different type, e.g. `random_dict = {"abc": 1, 5: "hello"}`

+Each item in a dictionary contains two parts (a key and a value), the items in a dictionary are not ordered, dictionaries may be nested.

+Because dictionaries are not ordered, they are not sortable.

 ```
 elements = {"hydrogen": 1, "helium": 2, "carbon": 6}
 print(elements["helium"]) # 2